How to configure a classic single-ball trough¶

 Here’s the complete config¶

-#config_version=4 switches: s_drain: number: 01 coils: c_drain_eject: number: 03 pulse_ms: 20 ball_devices: bd_drain: ball_switches: s_drain eject_coil: c_drain_eject eject_targets: bd_plunger_lane tags: drain, home, trough # bd_plunger is a placeholder just so the trough's eject_targets are valid bd_plunger_lane: tags: ball_add_live mechanical_eject: true virtual_platform_start_active_switches: s_drain
+#config_version=5 switches: s_drain: number: 01 s_plunger: number: 02 coils: c_drain_eject: number: 03 default_pulse_ms: 20 ball_devices: bd_drain: ball_switches: s_drain eject_coil: c_drain_eject eject_targets: bd_plunger_lane tags: drain, home, trough # bd_plunger is a placeholder just so the trough's eject_targets are valid bd_plunger_lane: ball_switches: s_plunger mechanical_eject: true playfields: playfield: default_source_device: bd_plunger_lane tags: default virtual_platform_start_active_switches: s_drain